quabot/quabot.github.io/docs/permissions.md

 ![Role Position](./img/Permissions_Position.png)

 The QuaBot role is noted as "Being managed by an Integration".
 Make sure it's above the roles it needs to manage or assign.
 It can always mention a role (if it has the permission to do so) so if you only mention roles (for example in suggestions or tickets) it does not need to be above them.

+**The bot can only assign roles to members if the bot's role is ABOVE the top role of that member.**

+Example:

+> John has the Member role with is the 5th role.
+QuaBot's role is 4th, it cannot assign any roles to John.

 ## Command Permissions